Luka-Didham/KickOns/README.md

 ## Usage
 To run the app open android studio and create a new virtual device running API 29+

-Once you've selected you're chosen emulator and press the green play button to start the app
+Once you've selected you're chosen emulator press the green play button to start the app

 When the app has loaded press play to begin